Fidelisaboke/StrathPort/README.md

 Before installing and setting up this project in your local storage you must have the following:

 -   **Composer** - An open source dependency management tool for PHP programming language that helps in managing the libraries and dependencies that this project relies on.
-It can be installed through the [Composer Website](https://getcomposer.org/) or through using the command
+It can be installed through the [Composer Website](https://getcomposer.org/)
-    'composer install'

--   **Apache XAMPP Server** - It is a free and open-source cross-platform web server solution that assists in connection to the database through MariaDB.
+-   **Apache XAMPP Server** - It is a free and open-source cross-platform web server solution that assists in running the application.
 It can be installed [here](https://www.apachefriends.org/).

--   **PHP >=8.2** - It is a general-purpose scripting language mostly used in web development.
+-   **PHP Version 8.2+** - It is a general-purpose scripting language mostly used in web development.
 It can be installed in the [PHP Website](https://www.php.net/).
+If you've installed XAMPP, there's no need to install PHP separately as XAMPP comes with it.

--   **Visual Studio Code** - It is a source-code editor developed by Microsoft for building web, desktop and movile applications.
+-   **Visual Studio Code** - It is a source-code editor developed by Microsoft.
 It can be installed [here](https://code.visualstudio.com/).

 ## Steps for project setup